Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__02_26.mp3"></audio>

 1
-A | Great.
+A:  Great.
 OK, see you on Tuesday.
-B | Yes.
+B:  Yes.
 Oh, what’s your phone number?
-A | It’s, er, 020 7946 0415.
+A:  It’s, er, 020 7946 0415.

 2
-A | Thank you.
+A:  Thank you.
 What’s your address, please?
-B | It’s 57 King Street.
+B:  It’s 57 King Street.
 Very near here.

 3
-A | Come in, sit down.
+A:  Come in, sit down.
 You’re Martin Blunt, right?
-B | Yes.
+B:  Yes.
-A | And how old are you, Mr Blunt?
+A:  And how old are you, Mr Blunt?
-B | I’m 39...
+B:  I’m 39...

 4
-A | Thank you very much.
+A:  Thank you very much.
 Er, one more thing.
 What’s your email?
-B | It’s james85@ukmail.com.
+B:  It’s james85@ukmail.com.